Chong Fah Cheong

 Chong Fah Cheong (張華昌 (张华昌, Zhāng Huá Chāng)) is a Singaporean sculptor known for many public sculptures in Singapore.
-He is considered as one of Singapore’s pioneer sculptors and was awarded the Cultural Medallion, Singapore's pinnacle arts award in 2014.
+He is considered one of Singapore’s pioneer sculptors and was awarded the Cultural Medallion, Singapore's pinnacle arts award in 2014.
 Though he worked in a variety of styles from abstract to figurative, his name is identified with a series of figurative sculptures depicting the life of people living and working along the Singapore River.

 Early life and education

 Chong was born to a large family, the 12th child of 13 children, of a general practitioner and housewife.
 Since the age of four, he loved to draw and sketch, and displayed talent in art.
 In school this talent continued to shine, but he was never good with his academic subjects.
 At the age of 14, the young Chong decided to quit school after completing Form 3 (Year 10) education at the St. Joseph's Institution, to join the Lasalle Brothers novitiate in Penang.
 Chong spent the next 7 years with the teaching order, leading a cloistered life and training to be a teacher.

-In 1967, he returned to secular life and began his career as a school teacher in Teluk Anson in Malaysia.
+In 1967, he returned to secular life and began his career as a school teacher in Teluk Anson, Malaysia.
 A year later, he left his job to read Social Science at the University of Singapore and a diploma in curriculum studies in art and design from the City of Birmingham Polytechnic in the United Kingdom.